Lattice graph

 In graph theory, a lattice graph, mesh graph, or grid graph is a graph whose drawing, embedded in some Euclidean space $\mathbb{R}^n$, forms a regular tiling.
 This implies that the group of bijective transformations that send the graph to itself is a lattice in the group-theoretical sense.

 Typically, no clear distinction is made between such a graph in the more abstract sense of graph theory, and its drawing in space (often the plane or 3D space).
 This type of graph may more shortly be called just a lattice, mesh, or grid.
 Moreover, these terms are also commonly used for a finite section of the infinite graph, as in "an 8 × 8 square grid".

 The term lattice graph has also been given in the literature to various other kinds of graphs with some regular structure, such as the Cartesian product of a number of complete graphs.

 Square grid graph

-A common type of a lattice graph (known under different names, such as square grid graph) is the graph whose vertices correspond to the points in the plane with integer coordinates, x-coordinates being in the range 1, ..., n, y-coordinates being in the range 1, ..., m, and two vertices are connected by an edge whenever the corresponding points are at distance 1.
-In other words, it is a unit distance graph for the described point set.
+A common type of lattice graph (known under different names, such as grid graph or square grid graph) is the graph whose vertices correspond to the points in the plane with integer coordinates, x-coordinates being in the range 1, ..., n, y-coordinates being in the range 1, ..., m, and two vertices being connected by an edge whenever the corresponding points are at distance one.
+In other words, it is the unit distance graph for the integer points in a rectangle with sides parallel to the axes.